 Prior to Annual Enrollment, you will receive a letter or email titled “Your U.T.
 Benefit Enrollment Options” that lists your current coverage and future coverage options and informs you if any action is required on your part.
 For plan year 2012-2013, Annual Enrollment will be held July 15–31, 2012.
 During this time you may change your group insurance benefit elections and add, update or remove dependents from coverage using the My UT Benefits online system.

-UT FLEX participants must enroll or re-enroll each year to participate in the UT FLEX Health Care and Dependent Day Care reimbursement accounts.
+UT FLEX participants must enroll or re-enroll each year to participate in the UT FLEX Health Care and/or Dependent Day Care reimbursement accounts.

 Your Annual Enrollment elections become effective September 1, 2012.
-If a coverage requires EOI, and EOI is not approved by September 1, that coverage will be effective on the EOI approval date.
+If a coverage requires EOI, and EOI is not approved by September 1, that coverage will be effective on the EOI approval date (Voluntary Life Insurance) or the first of the month following the approval date (all other coverage).
 If EOI is denied, the change in coverage will not take effect.
 If dependent documentation is not received or approved, the dependent’s coverage will not take effect.